What are the Myths and Facts of ObesityDr. Sudhir Jadhav

-These things associated with weight loss and can make it more difficult to sustain weight loss over time.
+These things are associated with weight loss and can make it more difficult to sustain weight loss over time.

 - Fact: Weight loss can cause health issues, too

 Weight loss can improve your overall health, but it’s also associated with psychological stress, hormone disruption, and metabolic complications.
 Reduction of weight too fast can increase your risk of muscle loss and lower your metabolism.
 It can also cause nutrient deficiencies, sleep issues, gallstones, and other complications.
-Sometimes the result of weight loss may occur stretch marks and sagging on skin.
+Sometimes the result of weight loss may occur stretch marks and sagging on the skin.

 It’s important to talk to Dr. Sudhir Jadhav who provides Weight loss Surgery in Pune or dietitian to make sure you’re losing weight in a healthy manner.